adamluckydo/ontology/Buddhism.md

 Looking in terms of the five aggregates is a strategy to break that automatic cycle.
 When you feel that pain, you notice the sensation as "Form", the unpleasantness as "Feeling", and so on.

-The five aggregates view is also depersonalizing: if things are just "aggregates", there's not much reason to care about them.
+The five aggregates view is also depersonalizing: If things are just "aggregates", there's not much reason to care about them.
 Likewise, all of the aggregates are impermanent, unable to permanently satisfy us in a way we'd like, and can't be inherently identified as "me" or "mine".
 The Buddha heavily emphasized these three aspects of phenomena in his teachings, going so far as to proclaim them as...

 #### The Three Characteristics